Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotel

 Kensington Place.
 It’s a delightful, stylish B&B on the slopes of Table Mountain with just eight rooms, and each one has a marble bath, a private terrace, and artwork by mostly South African artists.
-Plus, the owner and his staff have pull at many of Cape Town’s best restaurants, so they can help with reservations and recommendations.
+Plus, the owner and staff have pull at many of Cape Town’s best restaurants, so they can help with reservations and recommendations.

 Restaurants the locals love